ccwaterkloof/prayer/index.md

 ## Mission prayer

-This week we pray for the [Rajput](/prayer/notes/rajput.html) people of South Asia.
+This week we pray again for [Syria](/prayer/notes/syria.html).

-If you missed it, we last prayed for [Botswana](/prayer/notes/botswana.html).
+If you missed it, we last prayed for [Rajput](/prayer/notes/rajput.html) people of South Asia.

 ## Prayer App